The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Introduction

-There already exist several claims to have detected luminosity peaks residing in a web-like structure, a few examples being: six Lyman-$\alpha$ emitting objects plus one damped Lyman-$\alpha$ absorber form a filamentary morphology at least 5 cMpc in extent \citep{Moller2001}; weak gravitational lensing measurements allow the inference of the existence of a dark-matter filament connecting the two main components of the Abell 222/223 supercluster system \citep{Dietrich2012}; Lyman-$\alpha$ emission around a high redshift quasar, extending beyond the virial radius of a potential dark matter halo, may be interpreted as intergalactic and part of the cosmic web in which the quasar itself resides \citep{Cantalupo2014}; eROSITA X-ray images reveal hot gaseous bridges connecting galaxies within the Abell 3391/95 triple cluster system \citep{Reiprich2021}.
-These studies represent valuable developments in our empirical knowledge of the cosmic web, but primarily target high density peaks in a possible filamentary pattern.
+Several studies have reported detections of luminous structures associated with the cosmic web: six Lyman-$\alpha$ emitting objects plus one damped Lyman-$\alpha$ absorber form a filamentary morphology at least 5 cMpc in extent \citep{Moller2001}; weak gravitational lensing measurements allow the inference of the existence of a dark-matter filament connecting the two main components of the Abell 222/223 supercluster system \citep{Dietrich2012}; Lyman-$\alpha$ emission around a high redshift quasar, extending beyond the virial radius of a potential dark matter halo, may be interpreted as intergalactic and part of the cosmic web in which the quasar itself resides \citep{Cantalupo2014}; eROSITA X-ray images reveal hot gaseous bridges connecting galaxies within the Abell 3391/95 triple cluster system \citep{Reiprich2021}.
+These studies represent valuable developments in our empirical knowledge of the cosmic web, but primarily focus on high-density peaks within a possible filamentary pattern.
 They do not correspond to direct detections of the more tenuous, extensive gaseous filamentary structures predicted by $\Lambda$CDM, visualised in many hydrodynamic simulations, and expected to be associated with the well-studied Lyman-$\alpha$ forest of neutral hydrogen absorption lines seen in the spectra of distant quasars.